-Donders Graduate School for Cognitive Neuroscience (DGCN)
+Donders Graduate School (DGS)

 Cognitive neuroscience is the science of the cognitive and neural foundations of mental functions such as perception, action, language, memory, attention and emotion and is one of the key research areas of the Radboud University Nijmegen.